Ijwu/Archipelago.RiskOfRain2/README.md

 * Visual indicator when an item drop becomes an location check. - done, smokescreen effect now pops up, needs pre-release test
 * HUD for when a location check is about to complete. - done, needs pre-release test
-* HUD for last item sent.
+* HUD for last item sent. - not doing
 * HUD for locations checked over total locations.
 * Cache and load data package from file system.
 * Send chat messages to the multiworld. - Needs testing